-The formal curriculum builds upon and extends the knowledge, skills and understanding introduced in the semi-formal curriculum, and adheres to the requirements of the National Curriculum.
-Formal learners also have opportunities to access both academic and vocational accreditations.
+The formal curriculum builds upon and extends the knowledge, skills and understanding introduced through the semiformal curriculum, and adheres to the requirements of the National Curriculum where appropriate to the individual's learning needs and EHCP outcomes.
+Formal learners have opportunities to access both academic and vocational accreditations- it is worth noting that our school does not offer accreditations/qualifications above the national level 1 qualifications due to the specialist demands of delivering such courses.